Mt Huashan Hiking Trail

 It is said that Lao Zi (Lao Tze), the founder and patriarch of Taoism, once lived and gave sermons here.
 Today many Taoism temples are located on Mr. Huashan which helps explain why this area is visited by thousands of people.

-Huashan consists of five peaks.
-When seen in a certain way, the five peaks of Huashan look like five petals of a flower.
 Originally Hua was called Xiyue - meaning 'Western mountain' - because it was the westernmost of the five sacred Taoist peaks.
+It is the dominant mountain in Quinling mountain range.

 The Middle Peak is also called Jade Maiden Peak.
 Story goes that Nongyu, the daughter of King Mugong (659B.C.-621B.C.) of the Qin Kingdom (770B.C.-476B.C.), was tired of the life in the court.
 So she and her husband moved to Huashan and lived alone at Middle Peak.